Health equity & junk food marketing: Talking about targeting kids of color

 Connect to shared values

+Next, say why you care about junk food marketing that targets kids of color.
+Values matter because they help people connect to messages and become motivated to act.
+Just reciting facts and figures will not shift people's thinking, especially if those facts are out of sync with their underlying beliefs about the way they think the world should work.
+Values that give meaning to advocacy work, such as fairness and society's collective responsibility to children, appeared regularly in the food marketing narratives we analyzed, including in data-driven reports and documents.
+However, these and other values were rarely linked to marketing that targets children of color.
+We can do better.
 Fairness is one widely shared value that is at the core of health equity.
 Ideas about fairness can manifest in many ways.
 People might recognize unfairness when they learn that data targeting is, by its very nature, rooted in patterns of historical inequity and discrimination.
-Many people will relate with the idea that it is unfair for parents to be held responsible for marketing they can’t control.
+Many people will relate with the idea that it is unfair for parents to be held responsible for marketing they can't control.
 Others will connect with the injustice inherent in aggressive marketing practices that disproportionately target some communities with harmful products that can worsen health.
+Whatever value you choose, whether fairness, health or something else, be sure to express it early in your message.

 Present specific solutions